-Daniel regularly teaches Human Sexuality, Statistics for the Social Sciences, and Foundations of Neuroscience.
+Daniel regularly teaches Human Sexuality, Statistics for the Social Sciences, Foundations of Neuroscience, and Animal Mind.
 However, his focal interest and the topic of his research, writing, and lecturing is the psychology of spirituality.

 His books are the following:

 Spiritual Development: An Interdisciplinary Study (1987),

 The Human Core of Spirituality: Mind as Psyche and Spirit (1996),

 Religion and the Human Sciences: An Approach via Spirituality (1998),